wivelsfield/class-properties/README.md

 # class-properties

-Decorate class properties to allow the class's property names to be known at runtime.
+Decorate class properties in TypeScript to allow the class's property names to be known at runtime.

 This allows objects to be checked for missing or excess properties compared to a class.

 For more comprehensive decorator-based object validation, consider [class-validator](https://github.com/typestack/class-validator).